Saving webpage as .webarchive file in Safari

 Saving Page with Safari Format Two: Web Archive

 Also, you might wonder if it helps to change the file’s extension name to .zip.
-Well, it doesn’t.
+It doesn’t.

 One way to extract the images from the .webarchive file is through the Terminal app.
 Here’s how.

-1 – First, press Command and space to launch Spotlight, type in “Terminal” and hit Enter.
+1 – First, press Command and space on the keyboard to launch Spotlight, type in “Terminal” and hit Enter.
 That’ll open the Terminal app.

 2 – Then type in this command without hitting Enter.
 Note there is a space at the end after “html”.